 With so much paperwork to sign and complicated terminology involved in the transaction at closing, it can be confusing to understand just who signs a trust deed and when.
 However, holding real estate in a revocable living trust comes with many benefits, including estate tax savings, protection from creditors and avoiding probate.
-So read on as we explore whether or not you should sign a trust deed when selling your house in Southern California.
+So read on as we explore whether or not you should sign a trust deed when selling your house in Greater Los Angeles.
 Please note that this article is for informational purposes, not financial or legal advice.

 What is a Trust Deed